Prayer Is What We Need!

-- When you pray, it opens the door to express our gratitude to God for all He does.
+- When you pray, it opens the door to express your gratitude to God for all He does.
 It says in Psalm 9:1, “I will praise you, O LORD, with all my heart; I will tell of all your wonders.”
 When we pray, we acknowledge God’s faithfulness and all His blessings.

-- When you pray, it allows us the opportunity to confess our sin and ask God for help to us repent of our sin.
-Unfortunately, we will be sinning until the day we die, but thankfully we can confess our sins to God, and He will forgive us our sins.
+- When we pray, it allows us to confess our sins and ask God for help to repent of our sins.
+Unfortunately, we will sin until we die, but thankfully we can confess our sins to God, and He will forgive us.
 1 John 1:9

 - When you pray, it is an act of worship and also an act of obedience.
 It says in 1 Thessalonians 5:16-18: “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 We ought to make prayer a regular habit and do it daily.

 - When you pray is a great way to confess that God is in control of our lives, not us.
-We need to acknowledge God’s proper place in our lives and get our directions from Him, not just do what we think is right or what feels good?
+We need to acknowledge God’s proper place in our lives and get directions from Him, not just do what we think is right or what feels good.

-- Whether you are a new, brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered the best way to speak to God.
-Just think if you did not talk to a close friend or a loved one anymore?
+- Whether you are a brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered the best way to speak to God.
+Just think if you did not talk to a close friend or a loved one anymore.
 What do you think would happen to the relationship?